In 1945, the composer Max Schönherr founded an orchestra for the former RAVAG together with 50 musicians. He himself led the orchestra for 23 years.

 The orchestra is again renamed, this time as ORF Vienna Radio Symphony Orchestra, “ORF Vienna RSO” for short.

 7th principal conductor Cornelius Meister 2010–2018

-Since 2010, Cornelius Meister has been principal conductor of the ORF Vienna Radio Symphony Orchestra.
-After expiry of his contract in 2018, he will take on the post of general director of music of the State Opera in Stuttgart and the Stuttgart State Orchestra.
-This means that Cornelius Meister will have been at the head of the orchestra for over eight years as principal conductor and artistic director, making him the longest-serving principal conductor in the orchestra’s history.
+From 2010 till 2018 Cornelius Meister has been principal conductor of the ORF Vienna Radio Symphony Orchestra.
+After expiry of his contract in 2018, he took on the post of general director of music of the State Opera in Stuttgart and the Stuttgart State Orchestra.

-Under his tenure it has been possible to place the orchestra on an outstanding artistic and organisational footing.
-In recent years, numerous exceptional musicians have been added and the orchestra’s future within the ORF is guaranteed.
+Under his tenure it has been possible to place the orchestra on an outstanding artistic and organisational footing and guarantee the orchestra’s future within the ORF.
 With programmes unique in the world, Cornelius Meister has given the Vienna RSO a more distinct identity and further raised its international profile